 Traditional dairy cattle housing includes tiestall or stanchion barns, which are recognized to present issues with cow comfort (Bewley et al., 2017).
 Tie stall or stanchion barns were reported as the most frequent milking facility for organic farms in New York, Oregon and Wisconsin (Stiglbauer et al., 2013).
-Freestall barns include separate raised stalls with variable bedding surfaces and loose housing may provide improved cow comfort compared to tiestalls, and were reported as the primary lactating cow housing for 17% of organic herds in New York, Oregon and Wisconsin (Bewley et al., 2017, Stiglbauer et al., 2013).
+Freestall barns include separate raised stalls with variable bedding surfaces and loose housing may provide improved cow comfort compared to tiestalls and were reported as the primary lactating cow housing for 17% of organic herds in New York, Oregon and Wisconsin (Bewley et al., 2017, Stiglbauer et al., 2013).
 Bedded packs, compost bedded packs, or loose-housing systems without individual stalls or cubicles are designed for cow comfort, with an open floor plan in an enclosed structure and bedding that is refreshed regularly (Leso et al., 2020).
 Although it is unclear how many US organic dairy farms have adopted bedded pack loose-housing systems for lactating cattle, the number of US dairy facilities using loose housing other than freestalls increased between 2007 and 2014 from 3.4% to 6.4% of all dairy facilities and from 3.5% to 8.5% of dairies with herd size less than 100 cows (USDA 2010, 2016).
 Compost bedded packs are found to increase cow comfort, increase lying times, decrease lameness, and improve cow longevity compared to other systems, factors that are relevant to farm productivity and may be important to consumer preferences and market access (Beaver et al., 2020, Leso et al., 2020).
 For other animal health and productivity outcomes such as hygiene, mastitis, and milk production and quality, potential differences between freestall, tiestall and compost bedded pack facilities are less clear (Leso et al., 2020).
 All animal welfare, health and productivity measures appear to be influenced by the type of bedding material in addition to the types of facility (Leso et al., 2020).
-In Vermont and nationally, extension publications have promoted the construction and use of bedded pack or compost bedded pack facilities an alternative to traditional housing systems (Bewley et al., 2012; Gilker at el., 2012; Ogejo, 2018; Endres and Janni, 2019).
-However, a paucity of information on the distribution and types of bedding materials implemented on organic dairy farms nationally or regionally in the US makes it a challenge to properly design and conduct observational studies to identify associations between housing systems and productivity or health and welfare outcomes.
+In Vermont and nationally, extension publications have promoted the construction and use of bedded pack or compost bedded pack facilities as an alternative to traditional housing systems (Bewley et al., 2012; Gilker at el., 2012; Ogejo, 2018; Endres and Janni, 2019).
+However, a paucity of information on the distribution and types of bedding materials used on organic dairy farms nationally or regionally in the US makes it a challenge to properly design and conduct observational studies to identify associations between housing systems and productivity or health and welfare outcomes.

 The primary objective of this descriptive study was to gain a reliable estimate of the frequency of housing and bedding material types used on organic dairy farms in Vermont, specifically aiming to quantify the number of producers using a bedded pack system.
 Due to a small target population, confidence in our results depended on a high response rate.
-To address this challenge, we designed and implemented a short format questionnaire that was administered by multiple methods with two follow-ups.
-Therefore a secondary objective of this work was to report on the methods we applied in an attempt to achieve a response from at least 40% of the source population.
+To address this challenge, we designed and implemented a short format questionnaire that was administered by multiple methods with two follow-up communication.
+Therefore, a secondary objective of this work was to report on the methods we applied in an attempt to achieve a response from at least 40% of the source population.
 Additional factors addressed in this survey were years of farming experience, herd size, breed(s) of cattle, and the frequency of use of individual cow somatic cell count (SCC) testing through Dairy Herd Improvement providers among farmers using different housing and bedding types.
 This report discusses both methodology of administration and results of the Vermont Organic Dairy Winter Housing and Bedding Survey.

 MATERIALS AND METHODS